 How many hours do I have to volunteer?

-Typical placements range from 10 to 20 hours.
+Check your course syllabus.
+Typical assignments range from 10 to 20 hours.

 Can I volunteer at an agency that is not on the list of approved agencies?

 No, there are legal and logistical issues involved in selecting community partners; therefore, you may select only from the approved list.